EATING OUT IN GREECE

 Primarily specialising in the Greek national drink of

-always with food and drink, music is never far behind and you will often find live Greek music at an Ouzeri.
-A great place to
+As always with food and drink, music is never far behind and you will often find live Greek music at an Ouzeri.
+A great place to hear the bouzouki!

 One tip - go to an Ouzeri that is frequented by Greeks - not aimed at tourists!